blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- A plague was in Israel, and it was said to be due to worshipping other gods.
 Killing stopped the plague.
 ### Deuteronomy
 - 11. Kill everybody in a town that worships the wrong god (Dt 13:13-15)
-	- Same in Quran 2:54
+	- **Quran Hypocrisy:** Same in Quran 2:54
 - 12. Kill all males after winning battles (Dt 20:13)
-	- 18.1.
-Kill all non-Hebrews (Dt 20:16-17)
+	- **Duplicate Verse:** Kill all non-Hebrews (Dt 20:16-17)
+		- **Exact Quotation (NIV):** "However, in the cities of the nations the Lord your God is giving you as an inheritance, do not leave alive anything that breathes.
+Completely destroy them—the Hittites, Amorites, Canaanites, Perizzites, Hivites and Jebusites—as the Lord your God has commanded you."
-	- It's the Exodus story, and they had offered to not kill people first, but they wanted the land.
+	- **Explanation:** It's the Exodus story, and they had offered to not kill people first, but they wanted the land.
-	- Same applies in Islam (Quran and Sunnah, even beyond the Exodus story)
+	- **Quran Hypocrisy:** Same applies in Islam (Quran and Sunnah, even beyond the Exodus story)
 - 13. Kill children who disobey parents (Dt 21:20)
-	- SAME as 1
+	- **Duplicate Verse:** SAME as 1
 - 14. Kill any bride discovered not a virgin (Dt 22:21)
 ### 1 Samuel
 - 15. Kill the curious (1 Sam 6:19-20)